zhuang-li/Contextual-Semantic-Parsing-Paper-List/README.md

-# Context Dependent Semantic Parsing: Awesome Paper List
+# Context Dependent Semantic Parsing: A Survey
 It is currently an emerging field.
 Welcome to contribute!
-## Survey

 ## Leaderboard
 - **SParC 1.0** [[url]](https://yale-lily.github.io/sparc)